zarf-dev/zarf/site/src/content/docs/commands/zarf_package_deploy.md

       --set stringToString         Specify deployment variables to set on the command line (KEY=value) (default []) --shasum string              Shasum of the package to deploy.
 Required if deploying a remote package and "--insecure" is not provided
       --skip-webhooks              [alpha] Skip waiting for external webhooks to execute as each package component is deployed
-      --timeout duration           Timeout for Helm operations such as installs and rollbacks (default 15m0s)
+      --timeout duration           Timeout for health checks and Helm operations such as installs and rollbacks (default 15m0s)
 ```

 ### Options inherited from parent commands